grandma-collaboration/grandma-cookbook/doc2/Types_Alerts_4.md

 ## 4.1 Responding to BBH Alerts

 These alerts can be seen in #gwalerts and in SkyPortal.
+You follow up on these alerts with the same protocol as you do with GW alerts.
+Any difference is stated in its respective section.

 **A) Criteria for BBH Follow-Up**